-- Prior to returning from a leave of one (1) or more years, teachers shall submit the designated form indicating their intent to return to the District prior to March 1 of the school year preceding the school year they intend to return.
-All returns from leave shall be reviewed and approved by the Human Resources Department. - In order to return from a leave of absence of any length, teachers shall be required to submit an additional "Request for Leave" form indicating final return date. - In order to return from a medical leave of absence of any length, teachers shall be required to submit an additional "Request for Leave" form and the "Return to Work Authorization" form from their doctor indicating that they have medical clearance to return to work.
+- Prior to returning from a leave of one (1) or more years, teachers shall submit the designated form indicating their intent to return to the District by March 1 of the school year preceding the school year they intend to return.
+All returns from leave shall be reviewed and approved by the Human Resources Division. - In order to return from a leave of absence of any length, teachers shall be required to submit an additional "Request for Leave" form indicating final return date. - In order to return from a medical leave of absence of any length, teachers shall be required to submit an additional "Request for Leave" form and the "Return to Work Authorization" form from their doctor indicating that they have medical clearance to return to work.
 These forms must be submitted to the Human Resources Department prior to the teacher returning to work. - Teachers returning from a leave of one (1) year or less shall submit the form(s) directly to the Human Resources Department with the signature of their ABE Manager.
-In order to return from a leave, teachers shall be required to submit an additional "Request for Leave" form indicating final return date no later than March 1 of the preceding school year. - The teacher position at the site shall be considered vacated if a teacher returning from a one year leave fails to submit the designated form(s) to the Human Resources Department by March 1. - Teachers returning from a personal, medical, parenting or military leave of one (1) year or less retain the right to return to their previous work location.
-If there is a staff reduction, the canvassing process that includes the teacher on leave will be followed pursuant to the Transfer and Reassignment Process. - Teachers returning from leaves of more than one (1) year have a right to return to a position in the ABE Program. - Leaves of absence with an ending date of April 15 or later may be extended until the first duty day for teachers of the next school year, unless an earlier date is approved by Human Resources. - Unpaid parenting leaves shall not extend beyond one (1) calendar year except when the ending date would occur after April 15, in which case the leave may be extended until the first duty day for teachers of the next school year, unless an earlier return date is approved by the Human Resources Department.
-A teacher may return for summer school employment.
+In order to return from a leave, teachers shall be required to submit an additional "Request for Leave" form no later than March 1 of the preceding school year indicating final return date. - The teacher position at the site shall be considered vacated if a teacher returning from a one year leave fails to submit the designated form(s) to the Human Resources Department by March 1. - Teachers returning from a personal, medical, parenting or military leave of one (1) year or less retain the right to return to their previous work location (same position and FTE).
+If there is a staff reduction, the canvassing process that includes the teacher on leave will be followed pursuant to the Transfer and Reassignment Process. - Teachers returning from leaves of more than one (1) year have a right to return to the same FTE, in keeping with seniority provisions, in the ABE Program.

+• Leaves of absence of one year with an ending date of April 15 or later may be extended until the first duty day for teachers of the next school year, unless an earlier date is approved by Human Resources.